-He has held teaching positions at North Carolina State University, School of the Art Institute of Chicago, University of Illinois at Chicago, and Northern Illinois University and was on the board for the School of Foundation Studies at SCAD.
-He has been published in Design Issues from MIT Press.
-He mentors at 1871 on early-stage startups and Catapult with more mature companies moving into series a and b funding.
+Before teaching at ID in 2018, Adam held teaching positions at North Carolina State University, School of the Art Institute of Chicago, University of Illinois at Chicago, and Northern Illinois University.
+He has been published in Design Issues and mentors at 1871 on early-stage startups and at Catapult with more mature companies moving into Series A and B funding.

 Kallish, Adam.
 2019.
 Book review: Design and the Creation of Value.
 Design Issues (Summer).

 Kallish, Adam.
 2018.
 Book review: Make It New: A History of Silicon Valley Design.
 Design Issues (Spring).

 Siegesmund, Richard, and Adam Kallish.
 2010.
 “What Is an Inquiry-based Art+Design Foundation?”
 FutureForward 1, no. 2: 8–9.